anhtudo1209/Code-Battle-Arena/backend/exercises/011-sum-of-n-natural-numbers/problem.md

 # Sum of N Natural Numbers

-Input a number N, calculate the sum of the first N natural numbers.
+Input a number n, calculate the sum of the first n natural numbers.

 ## Input
-A number N
+A number n

 ## Output
-The sum of the first N natural numbers.
+The sum of the first n natural numbers.

 ## Sample Input
 5